emillynge/asyncme/README.rst

 .. warning::

     This library is extremely new, use at your own risk.
 Expect large changes and refactoring.
-In addition - there are currently no test coverage.
+Test coverage is actively being added.

 ------------------